marcopenso01/CycleGAN/README.md

 # CycleGAN
  - read_dicom: dicom data are converted in PNG file
- - load_data: png file are preprocessed and converted in hdf5 file
+ - preprocess: png file are preprocessed and converted in hdf5 file